The science of preserving nature since 1964

 Please contact us for a FREE Consultation

-Tree Care: Tree Removal & Stump Grinding
+Tree Care: Tree & Stump Removal

 Our crews are highly skilled in the practice of removing trees while keeping the people, property and other assets nearby out of harm’s way.

-At Almstead, we uphold to the idea that preventative care is the best method for promoting longevity of trees.
+At Almstead, we uphold the idea that preventative care is the best method for promoting longevity of trees.
 As such, tree removals are always our last resort.
 However, we understand that it is a necessary part of landscape management as circumstances beyond anyone's control can warrant a tree removal.
 Trees growing in overcrowded landscapes should be removed, for example, in order to allow the remaining plants to grow and prosper.
 Moreover, dead, dying and defective trees which are deemed as having an unacceptable level of risk may be removed to prevent injury to persons or damage to property.

 The most hazardous aspect of arboriculture practice, removals often involve tree workers maneuvering themselves and their equipment around confined spaces near homes, utility lines and other sensitive areas.
 To perform this task safely and efficiently, they must possess considerable experience, training and specialized equipment suited for the task.
 Safety and respect for the surrounding environment are our top priorities when performing tree removals.